 - The content rating

-Have green check mark next to them.
 When you’re sure, select your app, go to “Release Management” -> “App releases”.
 Press “Edit Release” and review it.

-If you’re releasing an update to an existing app, you have the opportunity to rollout your app to a percentage of your user base.
+If you’re releasing an update to an existing app, you have the opportunity to roll out your app to a percentage of your user base.
 This can be used as a tool for early feedback about build stability.
 The rollout percentage can be increased at any time after the initial release.
 When everything is done, select “Confirm rollout”.

 Congrats!
 Your app will now be published to all users in your target countries on Google Play.

-Plan to develop your next top-notch Android product?
+Ready to develop your next top-notch Android product?